Shahin-01/Querying-Semantic-Data-with-SPARQL/README.md

 1. Which stadiums are used by which club?
 2. Who plays for which club?
-3. Which coaches a club with Spanish players?
+3. Who coaches a club with Spanish players?
 4. Which clubs have stadiums that named after a former president?
 5. Which teams have the most nationalities amongst their roster?